cocos/cocos-docs/en/shader/effect-syntax.md

 }%
 ```

-## Custom GPU Geomerty Instancing Properties
+## Customize GPU Instancing Properties

-The **GPU Geomerty Instancing** feature allows the GPU to batch draw rendered objects with the same model and the same material.
-If we want to modify the display of an object individually without breaking this feature, we need to customize the geometry instancing property.
+The **GPU Instancing** feature allows the GPU to batch draw rendered objects with the same mesh and the same material.
+If we want to modify the display of an object individually without breaking this feature, we need to customize the instancing property.

-The declaration, definition, and use of variables related to instantiated properties depend on the `USE_INSTANCING` preprocessing macro definition, otherwise a compilation error will occur when the `USE_INSTANCING` switch is toggled.
+The declaration, definition, and use of variables related to instancing properties depend on the `USE_INSTANCING` preprocessing macro definition, otherwise a compilation error will occur when the `USE_INSTANCING` switch is toggled.
 Code examples are as follows:

 ```glsl
 #if USE_INSTANCING // when instancing is enabled